zwave-js/node-zwave-js/packages/testing/api.md

         scale: "°C" | "°F";
     }>;
 }

+// Warning: (ae-missing-release-tag) "unlazyMockZWaveFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function unlazyMockZWaveFrame(frame: LazyMockZWaveFrame): MockZWaveFrame;

 // Warning: (ae-missing-release-tag) "UserCodeCCCapabilities" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //